nanovazquez/reactjs-training/exercise-4/README.md

 This flat structure has a lot of benefits:

-* Because each item is only defined in one place, we don't have to try to make changes in multiple places if that item is updated.
+* Information is only present in a simple place, simplifying updates.
-* The reducer logic doesn't have to deal with deep levels of nesting, so it will probably be much simpler.
+* The reducer logic will be much easier to read, as it has to deal with a simpler structure.
-* The logic for retrieving or updating a given item is now fairly simple and consistent.
-Given an item's type and its ID, we can directly look it up in a couple simple steps, without having to dig through other objects to find it.
+* The logic for retrieving or updating a given item is now more straightforward.
+We can directly look the item's id up in a couple of simple steps, without having to dig through other objects to find it.

-Plus, A normalized state structure generally implies that more components are connected and each component is responsible for looking up its own data, as opposed to a few connected components looking up large amounts of data and passing all that data downwards.
-As it turns out, having connected parent components simply pass item IDs to connected children is a good pattern for optimizing UI performance in a React Redux application, so keeping state normalized plays a key role in improving performance.
+Plus, A normalized state structure generally implies that more components are connected, and each component is responsible for looking up its data, as opposed to a few connected components looking up large amounts of data and passing all that data downwards.
+As it turns out, having connected parent components simply pass item IDs to connected children is a good pattern for optimizing UI performance in a React Redux application, so keeping state normalized plays a crucial role in improving performance.

 > **Note:** to avoid doing this by yourself, Redux suggests the use of [Normalizr](https://github.com/paularmstrong/normalizr), that can flatten your nested structure if you give it the JSON schema.

 #### Selectors

 Most React and Redux applications have a lot of logic to manipulate the state.
-This logic is often used in several components and it is clearly not part of their responsibility.
+This logic is often used in several components, and clearly, it is not part of their responsibilities.
 For instance, consider the `getPages()` method of the `<App />` component.

 ```js
 public getPages() {